developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Display Configuration - Timeout

-This Managed Configuration allows an Administrator using an EMM to configure the amount of inactivity, in seconds, after which the device will timeout and the Display Screen is turned off.
+This Managed Configuration allows an Administrator using an EMM to configure the amount of inactivity, in seconds, after which the device display screen is turned off.

-A given device may not support all options that are allowed to be specified using this Managed Configuration.
-In the event that the value specified is not supported on a given device, the smallest larger value that is supported is used or, if no larger value is supported, then the largest smaller that is supported is used.
+A given device might not support all options allowed to be specified using this Managed Configuration.
+In the event that the value specified is not supported on a given device, the smallest larger value that is supported is used.
+If no larger value is supported, the largest smaller supported value is used.

 ### Display Configuration - Blanking Mode

-This Managed Configuration allows an Administrator using an EMM to configure the Dislplay Blanking Mode, which determines whether the Display will automatically Blank (display nothing).
+This Managed Configuration allows an Administrator using an EMM to configure the Dislplay Blanking Mode, which determines whether the Display automatically Blanks (displays nothing).

-- When a value of ***Never Blank*** is chosen, the Display will never be automatically Blanked.
+- When a value of ***Never Blank*** is chosen, the Display is never automatically Blanked.

 - When a value of ***Blank When Triggered by Signal*** is chosen, the Display is automatically Blanked and the following Managed Configurations must be used: